 FOR MANY EDUCATORS, helping children learn English is a joy and a privilege.
-But classroom educators may not always know how their administration is advancing ELL students and vice versa.
+But classroom educators may not always know their administration's approach to serving English language learners.
+Similarly, school leaders may not know how educators are approaching ELL instruction in the classroom.
 Reviewing a few key practices as a staff can help move the entire school toward a comprehensive and culturally responsive approach to serving English language learners and their families.
 This guide can help get the process started.